danielenapo/AI_unibo/Obsidian Uni/ML4CV/NN Object Detection/R-CNN.md

 To solve this problem, we can simply take any standard [[Image classification]] network as **backbone network**, and add a **regression head**  that predicts the bounding box, in parallel to the **classification head**.
 ![[Pasted image 20231025172139.png]]
+The total **loss** is a weighted sum of CrossEntropy loss (for the classification head), and MSE for the regression head (bounding box coordinates x,y,w,h as continuous numerical values)

 # Region Proposals
 We can apply a classification CNN as a sliding window detector